Lyft and Uber Settlement

 New benefits for current Lyft and Uber drivers

-If you drive for Lyft and Uber in New York state, you will receive guaranteed paid sick leave as follows:
+If you use Lyft’s or Uber’s driver apps to provide rides in New York state, you will receive guaranteed paid sick leave as follows:

-- Your hours begin when you accept a trip, and end when you complete a ride.
+• Your hours begin when you accept a rider’s requested trip in the driver app, and end when you reach the rider’s requested drop-off destination.

-- If your trip is covered by the minimum-driver-pay rules of the New York City Taxi and Limousine Commission (TLC), you will receive $17 per hour.
-This hourly rate increases to $17.25 on March 2, 2024, and $17.51 on June 2, 2024.
+• If you are eligible to complete trips covered by the minimum-driver-pay rules of the New York City Taxi and Limousine Commission (TLC), you will receive initially $17 per hour.
+This hourly rate increased to $17.25 on March 2, 2024, and will increase to $17.51 on June 2, 2024.
 This rate will increase annually for inflation, starting March 2, 2025.

 For drives outside NYC that are not subject to TLC rules, you will be paid a minimum hourly rate: